Experimenting with different flowers in arrangements is really fun. Let’s make an easy tropical floral arrangement.

 Have some more questions?

 What are some tropical plants?
-There are so many tropical plants, but some of the best for a floral arrangement include Bird of Paradise, Anthurium, Heliconia, Protea, Palm fronds, and Monstera.
+There are so many tropical plants, but some of the best for a floral arrangement include Bird of Paradise, Ginger, orchids, Anthurium, Heliconia, Protea, Palm fronds, and Monstera.

 What climates are good for tropical plants?
 Zones 9 to 11 are considered ideal for tropical plants.